Gemiler Island: History

 The Byzantine ruins of five Greek churches built between the fourth and sixth centuries AD remain on the island, along with a 350 m processional walkway.
 Other remains from the same period include around forty other ecclesiastical buildings and over fifty Christian tombs.
 One of the churches was cut directly from the rock at the island's highest point, and is located at the far western end of the processional walkway.

 It is possible that the Island was used by Christian pilgrims en route to the Holy Lands.

 Modern archaeologists believe that the island may be the location of St. Nicholas' original tomb.
 The traditional Turkish name for the island is Gemiler Adası, meaning "Island of Boats", which may be a reference to St. Nicholas's role as the patron saint of sailors; the island was also referred to as St. Nicholas Island by seafarers in the medieval period.
 Archaeologists believe he was interred in the rock-hewn church following his death in 326.
 His relics remained there until the 650s, when the island was abandoned as it was threatened by an Arab fleet.
 They were then moved to the town of Myra some 25 mi to the east.

 Economy

 The island is currently a popular destination for large Turkish gulets (for instance from Ölüdeniz), bringing many tourists to the island as well as many smaller private boats since the crescent-shaped bay can be used as a safe anchorage.
 The Byzantine ruins can be seen from the sea.
 A small makeshift restaurant stands in the bay for the summer sailors.
-A charge of 25TL is currently levied upon visitors to the ruins.
+A charge of 125 TL is currently levied upon visitors to the ruins.